CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Results

-We do not include plots of the effective emitting radius and temperature derived from the slab fits since, especially in the case of water, these quantities are mostly determined by the location of the water snowline and the average disc temperature interior and show essentially no evolution (e.g. Fig. \ref{fig:4vs3}).
+We find that, especially in the case of water, the effective emitting radius and temperature derived from the slab fits are mostly determined by the location of the snow line and the average disc temperature interior and show almost no evolution (e.g. Fig. \ref{fig:4vs3}).
+Therefore, we do not include plots of $T$ or $R_{\rm eff}$ for our full grid of models.